Opinion4 min read

 • Share it to an AI extraction tool like Hold My Pin.

-• AI reads the caption, geotag, and visual context, then adds the place to your map in under 10 seconds.
+• AI reads the caption, geotag, and visual context, then saves the place and sends you a Google Maps link in under 10 seconds.

 No manual searching.
 No data entry.
 No screenshots to lose.
-Just a growing map of every place you've ever wanted to visit.
+Just a growing collection of every place you've ever wanted to visit.

 What Makes AI Extraction Different